sourcegraph-community/agent-vibes/src/RssPipeline/README.md

 # RSS Pipeline

-Vertical Slice Architecture (VSA) implementation for RSS feed integration with Miniflux and AI summarization.
+Vertical Slice Architecture (VSA) implementation for RSS feed integration with Miniflux (external) or an in-house aggregator, and AI summarization.

 ## Structure